 Sunday Night for the Master Schedule:

-5:00-5:40pm - Quick fellowship meal together in the Quad, Fellowship Hall, and other areas if needed.
-Meals will be simplified to make serving large numbers more manageable and efficient.
+5:00-5:40pm - Quick fellowship meal together in the Quad.
+Meals are simplified to make serving large numbers more manageable and efficient.
 People can arrive between 5:00-5:30 to help reduce waiting time.

-5:40pm - Everyone meets in the Quad for a devotional with an emphasis on scripture as we introduce the sermon discussion resources based on the morning’s sermon.
+5:40pm - Everyone meets in the Quad for a devotional with an emphasis on scripture as we reinforce the text and topic from the morning’s sermon.

 6:00pm - Bible Hour/childcare available in Bible Hour Room & Nursery